Jermaine0Forbes/MySQL-CheatSheet/README.md

 ```

 ### UPDATE
+- Updates a certain value in a column
 ```sql
 update pokemon set name = "magmar" where id = 5;
 ```

 ### WHERE
+- Specifies what particular column will be effected
 ```sql
 select hp , attack , defense from pokemon where name = "abra";
 ```